 The data shown in the transcripts and indexes is essentially 'as transcribed' particularly in relation to information about people's names and the ships' details.
 However, to improve the presentation, we have added small amounts of text which is generated within the database.
 In describing the transaction types, for example, we have used standard text such as 'Died, leaving xxx shares to " which is close to, but not necessarily a transcript of, the phrases the registrars used.
 Where other notes are added, these will usually be direct quotes, as described above.
 In the few rare cases where we have added our own notes of explanation, [these are in square brackets].

 We are far from completing every task with the maritime records of the Isle of Man.

 We'd suggest that any of the following could be usefully undertaken:

-We are aware that the Manx National Heritage Library has plans to present the records and data they hold in an imaginative way.
+We are aware that the MNHL has plans to present the records and data they hold in an imaginative way.
 The Isle of Man is uniquely well placed in respect of maritime records of this period, with excellent data sets from crew lists, shipping records and wrecks, together with a large photo archive.
 This presents an excellent opportunity to present interlinked data sets to researchers.
 We know that plans are afoot and we await developments with interest.

 We're glad to thank everyone who has helped us with this project.

 The staff of the Manx National Heritage Library were unfailingly helpful in making facilities available for the photography, in producing document after document, and in providing friendly advice and encouragement.
 Many thanks to Roger Sims, Alan Franklin, Wendy Thirkettle, Jude Dicken and their colleagues.